MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/faq-for-chat-with-fno-data-on-m365copilot.md

   | stock | item |
   | product | available quantity |
   | price | selling price |
-- If you have access to multiple companies, add "list results by company" to you questions.
+- If you have access to multiple companies, add "list results by company" to your questions.
 Alternatively, you can add "in company…" at the end of your question.

 Examples:

 - What is the availability for Laptop15 M1501?
 List the result by company.
 - What is the availability for Laptop15 M1501 in company Contoso Retail USA?
 - Use letter casing correctly:
-  - Use lower case for field or attribute names, like 'site', 'amount due'.
+  - Use lower case for field or attribute names, like 'site,' 'amount due.'
 Capital cased words are more likely to be treated as literals.
   - If you're unsure about the spelling for string literals, try using lower case letters so that spelling correction is more likely to kick in.
 Words with capital-letters are more likely to be treated as special names and might not have the spelling checked.
 - Use precise terms for concepts with multiple ways of referencing.
   - Company can be referred to using company name or company code: